 The User may also want to grant more or less rights to the consumer.
-Typically, when Application A access to services of Application B, it may be granted only read accesses.
+Typically, when Application A accesses services of Application B, it may be granted only read access.
 But when using Application C, users wants to grant Read/Write.

 OAuth provides a solution to handle this problem.

 The synopsis of the authentication goes like that:

 - User wants to access a module of Application A that needs to access a Service hosted by B (for example an OpenSocial Gadget).

 - Application A will request a "Request Token" from Application B.

 - Application B will respond with:

 - An authentication URL.

 - User will be redirected to the authentication URL on the Application B.